andrewcomputsci2019/cse15l-lab-reports/lab1.md

 [user@sahara ~]$
 ```
 * working directory before was `/home`
-* The output was identical to the path passed to the ls command and no other information
+* The output was identical to the path passed to the ls command with no other information with it.
 * The output was not an error
 ___